Mousa-Sec/Net-Fundamentals/01_OSI_and_TCP_Models/02_Topologies_and_Cloud_Architecture.md

 ## 7. Cloud Routing & Architecture (Objective 1.3 - Transcript Verified)
 * **VPC (Virtual Private Cloud):** A logically isolated virtual network within a public cloud environment where you deploy infrastructure (servers, load balancers, etc.).
 * **Transit Gateway:** Acts as a central "cloud router."
 It connects multiple different VPCs together, allowing instances in separate VPCs to communicate with each other seamlessly.
-* **VPC Endpoint:** Creates a private, direct connection between your VPC and another cloud service (even across different cloud providers) without the traffic ever crossing the public internet.
+* **VPC Endpoint:** creates a private, direct connection between your VPC and services within the same cloud provider (e.g., AWS S3, DynamoDB, or other AWS services) without crossing the public internet.
 * **VPN Connection:** Allows remote physical sites or individual users to establish an encrypted tunnel directly into the private VPC over the internet.

 ## 8. Cloud Gateways & Firewalls (Objective 1.3 - Transcript Verified)